Dosage Form: tablet, film coated

 Race: There are no significant racial differences in Lamivudine pharmacokinetics.

-Trimethoprim/Sulfamethoxazole: Lamivudine and TMP/SMX were coadministered to 14 HIV-1-positive patients in a single-center, open-label, randomized, crossover study.
-Each patient received treatment with a single 300 mg dose of Lamivudine and TMP 160 mg/SMX 800 mg once a day for 5 days with concomitant administration of Lamivudine 300 mg with the fifth dose in a crossover design.
-Coadministration of TMP/SMX with Lamivudine resulted in an increase of 43% ± 23% (mean ± SD) in Lamivudine AUC∞, a decrease of 29% ± 13% in Lamivudine oral clearance, and a decrease of 30% ± 36% in Lamivudine renal clearance.
-The pharmacokinetic properties of TMP and SMX were not altered by coadministration with Lamivudine [see Drug Interactions (7.3)].
+Trimethoprim/Sulfamethoxazole: Lamivudine and trimethoprim/sulfamethoxazole (TMP/SMX) were coadministered to 14 HIV-positive subjects in a single-center, open-label, randomized, crossover trial.
+Each subject received treatment with a single 300 mg dose of Lamivudine and TMP 160 mg/SMX 800 mg once a day for 5 days with concomitant administration of Lamivudine 300 mg with the fifth dose in a crossover design.
+Coadministration of TMP/SMX with Lamivudine resulted in an increase of 44% ± 23% (mean ± SD) in Lamivudine AUC, a decrease of 29% ± 13% in Lamivudine oral clearance, and a decrease of 30% ± 36% in Lamivudine renal clearance.
+The pharmacokinetic properties of TMP and SMX were not altered by coadministration with Lamivudine.

-Mechanism of Action: Intracellularly, Lamivudine is phosphorylated to its active 5′-triphosphate metabolite, Lamivudine triphosphate (3TC-TP).
-The principal mode of action of 3TC-TP is the inhibition of HIV-1 reverse transcriptase (RT) via DNA chain termination after incorporation of the nucleotide analogue into viral DNA.
-3TC-TP is a weak inhibitor of mammalian DNA polymerases α, β, and γ.
+Mechanism of Action: Lamivudine is a synthetic nucleoside analogue.
+Intracellularly, Lamivudine is phosphorylated to its active 5′-triphosphate metabolite, Lamivudine triphosphate, 3TC-TP.
+The principal mode of action of 3TC-TP is the inhibition of the RNA- and DNA dependent polymerase activities of HBV reverse transcriptase (rt) via DNA chain termination after incorporation of the nucleotide analogue into viral DNA.
+3TC-TP is a weak inhibitor of mammalian α, β, and γ-DNA polymerases.

-Lamivudine-resistant HBV isolates develop substitutions (rtM204V/I) in the YMDD motif of the catalytic domain of the viral reverse transcriptase. rtM204V/I substitutions are frequently accompanied by other substitutions (rtV173L, rtL180M) which enhance the level of Lamivudine resistance or act as compensatory mutations improving replication efficiency.
-Other substitutions detected in Lamivudine-resistant HBV isolates include: rtL80I and rtAl81T.
-Similar HBV mutants have been reported in HIV-1-infected patients who received Lamivudine-containing antiretroviral regimens in the presence of concurrent infection with hepatitis B virus [see Warnings and Precautions (5.2)].
+Lamivudine-resistant HBV isolates develop rtM204V/I substitutions in the YMDD motif of the catalytic domain of the viral reverse transcriptase. rtM204V/I substitutions are frequently accompanied by other substitutions (rtV173L, rtL180M) which enhance the level of Lamivudine resistance or act as compensatory substitutions improving replication efficiency.
+Other substitutions detected in Lamivudine-resistant HBV isolates include rtL80I and rtA181T.

 Carcinogenesis, Mutagenesis, Impairment of Fertility